Chicago-Linguistic-Society/cls/conference.md

 Based on ongoing fieldwork and published data, this talk explores VRK mutation from a number of angles.
 How did it arise initially?
 What can the range of instantiations, and the changes that led to them, tell us about the structure and history of SHWNG?
 And what can an artificial language learning experiment tell us about how the pattern is acquired by language learners, and how it might change in the future?

+## **Lal Zimman | Sociophonetics**
+Lal Zimman is a Professor of Sociolinguistics and Linguistic Anthropology at the University of California, Santa Barbara.
+His research focuses on ethnographic, discourse analytic, and sociophonetic methods of examining the relationship of language to identity and gender, particularly for LGBTQ speakers.

+## **James Kirby | Language and Music**
+James Kirby is a Professor in the School of Philosophy, Psychology and Language Sciences of University of Edinburgh.
+His research interests are sound change, computational and statistical methods in phonetics, tone and register, language and music, and languages of Southeast Asia.
+His latest research includes Incorporating tone in the calculation of phonotactic probability, Individuals, communities, and sound change: an introduction, and Relating production and perception of L2 tone.

 ## Thank you for attending CLS!